The Labrador Retriever is the most popular dog in the United States, and with good reason.

 The great Pyrenees and the Labrador Retriever both have a way of complimenting each other since both of these dogs are loving and caring.

-Over the course of this guide, I will be taking a look at every possible thing you could want to know about these dogs before you buy them.
+Throughout this guide, I will be taking a look at every possible thing you could want to know about these dogs before you buy them.

 From their looks to their behavior, I will be covering it all so that you can know exactly what is in store for a future owner of one of these dogs.